Mountain Rough Fescue

 Festuca campestris, commonly known as Mountain Rough Fescue, is a perennial grass native to a variety of habitats including grasslands, open forests, and forest edges.
 It is found across a broad range in North America, extending from southern British Columbia and Alberta through southwestern Saskatchewan to the northwestern United States.
 Mountain Rough Fescue typically grows to a height of 2 to 3 feet (0.6 to 0.9 meters) and is known for its tufted, clumping form.

 This species is valued for its hardiness and adaptability, making it useful for restoration projects and as a forage grass in native grassland settings.
 It is also used in landscaping for erosion control and as a low-maintenance ornamental grass.
 Mountain Rough Fescue thrives in full sun to partial shade and prefers well-drained soils, though it is tolerant of a range of soil types.
-It is a drought-tolerant species once established, requiring minimal supplemental watering.
+It can become drought-tolerant once established.
 While it has no major disease problems, overgrazing can reduce its vigor and persistence in the landscape.CC BY-SA 4.0

 Plant Description